-Manioca Brasil Yellow Tucupi (Tucupi Amarelo) 1 liter
+Manioca Brasil Yellow Tucupi Concentrate (Tucupi Amarelo) 1 liter

 Authentic Amazonian tucupi is the fermented broth extracted from the root of wild yellow cassava, seasoned with culturally Amazonian herbs, such as chicory from Pará, Amazonian basil, and Amazonian garlic vine, garlic, and salt.

 Extracting a liquid from the yellow wild cassava and not fermenting it, for at least 6 hours, will make its main characteristic, the umami flavor, simply not exist.

 How is the tucupi made?
 Once harvested, the yellow wild cassava must be washed, peeled, ground, and pressed.
 After pressing, the extracted liquid must be collected and left to decant for at least 6 hours, until the “tapioca gum” is concentrated at the bottom of the container, separating from the yellow liquid that remains at the top) decanting).